aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_box_introduction.rst

-The least action path (LAP) principle, first proposed as early as 1744 by Maupertuis :cite:t:`terrall` and famously advocated by Feynman with his reformulation of quantum mechanics via the path integral of the classical Hamilton action :cite:t:`fey65`, has previously been used in predicting the optimal transition path of cell fate transition for simplistic and designed systems
+The least action path (LAP) principle, first proposed as early as 1744 by :cite:p:`terrall` and famously advocated by Feynman with his reformulation of quantum mechanics via the path integral of the classical Hamilton action :cite:p:`fey65`, has previously been used in predicting the optimal transition path of cell fate transition for simplistic and designed systems
-:cite:t:`Qiu2012-yt, Wang2014-zc, Wang8257`.
+:cite:p:`Qiu2012-yt, Wang2014-zc, Wang8257`.
 We reason that with the
 reconstructed continuous, differentiable vector field, we can extend the LAP approach to real datasets in transcriptomic space to computationally explore optimal paths for differentiation and reprogramming